 In this report, references to "US" are to the United States of America, its territories and its possessions.
 References to "UK" are to the United Kingdom.
 References to "EU" are to the European Union.
 References to "India" are to the Republic of India.
 References to "China" are to the People's Republic of China.
 References to "South Africa" are to the Republic of South Africa.
-References to "\$" or "dollars" or "US dollars" are to the legal currency of the US, references to "pound sterling" or "£" are to the legal currency of the UK, references to "pence" are to the legal currency of Jersey, Channel Islands, references to "Euro" are to the legal currency of the European Monetary Union, references to "South African rand" or "R" or "ZAR" are to the legal currency of South Africa, references to "A\$" or "AUD" or "Australian dollars" are to the legal currency of Australia, references to "CHF" or "Swiss Franc" are to the legal currency of Switzerland, references to "RMB" are to the legal currency of China, references to "LKR" or "Sri Lankan rupees" are to the legal currency of Sri Lanka and references to "PHP" or "Philippine peso" are to the legal currency of the Philippines.
-Our financial statements are presented in US dollars and prepared in accordance with International Financial Reporting Standards and its interpretations ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), as in effect as at June 30, 2022.
-To the extent the IASB issues any amendments or any new standards subsequent to June 30, 2022, there may be differences between IFRS applied to prepare the financial statements included in this report and those that will be applied in our annual financial statements for the year ending March 31, 2022.
+References to "South Africa" are to the legal currency of the US, references to "F" or "Indian rupees" are to the legal currency of India, references to "pound sterling" or "£" are to the legal currency of the UK, references to "pence" are to the legal currency of Jersey, Channel Islands, references to "Euro" are to the legal currency of the European Monetary Union, references to "South African rand" or "R" or "ZAR" are to the legal currency of South Africa, references to "A\$" or "AUD" or "Australian dollars" are to the legal currency of Australia, references to "CHF" or "Swiss Franc" are to the legal currency of Switzerland, references to "RMB" are to the legal currency of China, references to "LKR" or "Sri Lankan rupees" are to the legal currency of Sri Lanka and references to "PHP" or "Philippine peso" are to the legal currency of the Philippines.
+Our financial statements are presented in US dollars and prepared in accordance with International Financial Reporting Standards and its interpretations ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), as in effect as at December 31, 2023.
+To the extent the IASB issues any amendments or any new standards subsequent to December 31, 2023, there may be differences between IFRS applied to prepare the financial statements included in this report and those that will be applied in our annual financial statements for the year ending March 31, 2024.
 Unless otherwise indicated, the financial information in this interim report on Form 6-K has been prepared in accordance with IFRS, as issued by the IASB.
-Unless otherwise indicated, references to "GAAP" in this report are to IFRS, as issued by the IASB.
-References to "our ADSs" in this r
+Unless otherwise indicated, references to "GAAP" in this report are to